aaronkcarpenter/MRPICKLE/README.md

 ## What?

 This module is designed to generate login policies inside Spacelift that are convenient and simple.
-Stop worrying about how to grand folks access to your Spacelift organization and let MRPICKLE do it for you.
+Stop worrying about how to grant folks access to your Spacelift organization and let MRPICKLE do it for you.

 Heres a simple example of how to use this module: